davidkmenta/currency-converter/README.md

 Once the local server starts up, you'll see the URL address(es) where the app can be accessed.
 In most cases it'll be http://127.0.0.1:8000/.

 ## Development
-You can build the up by running:
+You can build the app by running:

 ```shell
 $ npm run build